tobeor3009/pathology_seg_extract_patch/README.md

 ## Docker Environment

 With Docker, you can easily set up a development environment.
-This Docker image was created while I was working at MI2RL (Medical Image to Reality Lab) and is fully prepared to handle a variety of medical images.
+TThis Docker image is being created while I am working at MI2RL (Medical Image to Reality Lab) and is fully prepared to handle a variety of medical images.

 Using the scripts in the `docker/` folder: